Jakob589/uhf-acc-read/README.txt

 run jar:
 java -jar build/UhfRfidReader.jar

-after running the jar, you are prompted with input IP:
+after running the jar, you are prompted with "input IP":
 Enter the ip and do not forger the port!!! format is: 192.168.1.60:9090